 - The type of policy you choose.
-The higher the level of cover, the more you can obviously expect to pay for premiums.
+The higher the level of cover, the more you can expect to pay for premiums.

 - The cost of the items you insure.
 The more expensive your saddles, harnesses, horse trailers and horse-drawn vehicles are, the more you can expect to pay for cover.

-You’ll need to take action as soon as possible after an event that leads to loss or damage of any kind.
-If your horse dies you’ll need to:
+You’ll need to take action as soon as possible after an insurable event takes place.

-- Immediately notify your insurer
+- Immediately notify your insurer.

-- Have a post mortem examination completed and an autopsy report prepared by a licensed veterinarian, at your expense
+- Have a post mortem examination completed and an autopsy report prepared by a licensed veterinarian, at your expense.

-- Provide your insurer with a copy of the post mortem examination and autopsy report, as well as signed and sworn proof of loss
+- Provide your insurer with a copy of the post mortem examination and autopsy report, as well as signed and sworn proof of loss.

 In the event of straying, theft or malicious damage, make a report to your local police station as soon as possible.